by Jim W. Dean, VT Editor … with Press TV, Tehran

 Russia has warned about a plot to re-brand Nusra Front terrorists in Aleppo.
 Nearly all the militant groups in the eastern part of the Syrian city, where the so-called Army of Aleppo was recently formed, are under the control of Nusra Front, according to Russian Foreign Minister Sergei Lavrov.

-Jim W. Dean, managing editor of the Veterans Today from Atlanta, told Press TV on Saturday that the US and its regional allies are using media hype to hinder military advances of the Syrian forces in Aleppo.
+Jim W. Dean, managing editor of the VT from Atlanta, told Press TV on Saturday that the US and its regional allies are using media hype to hinder military advances of the Syrian forces in Aleppo.

 “The US is doing everything it can to try to slow down this momentum, while they figure out someway ‘what we can do to derail the success of the Syrian, Russian, Iranian and Hezbollah coalition,’” Dean said.

 Washington and its allies “want to keep these guys (terrorists) fighting; they want to bleed the Syrian army down; they want to drag this thing out so they can try to figure out how they can somehow derail the Syrian success that is going forward.”

 Dean said once Aleppo is retaken, all Syrian troops will be redeployed to counterattack in some other areas like Idlib and Hama.